melontini/bootloader-unlock-wall-of-shame/brands/oneplus/README.md

 # OnePlus
-- Verdict: **⚠️ Proceed with caution!**
+- Verdict: **ℹ️ "Safe for now" :trollface:** </br>

-All of OnePlus' phones are easily unlockable, [as seen here](https://service.oneplus.com/us/search/search-detail?id=2085382) However, do tread with caution as OPPO and OnePlus have merged their codebases into a "unified codebase", so OnePlus can, at any time, has tools to disable their unlocks.
+All of OnePlus' phones are easily unlockable.
+However, do tread with caution as OPPO and OnePlus have merged their codebases into a "unified codebase", so OnePlus can, at any time, has tools to disable their unlocks.
-However,
+This means OnePlus, at any time, can **completely pull an OPPO** and lock their unlock process.
 ***
 Authored by [madeline-yana](https://github.com/madeline-yana).